lethabomaepa11/lethabomaepa11/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I'm currently learning how to use GitHub.
-I am a first year Bsc IT student at North West University in South Africa.
+I am a <b>second</b> year Bsc Information Technology student at North West University in South Africa currently working on developing websites and learning more about programming concepts, principles and languages.
+Be on the lookout as I will be contributing a lot from now.